ramlaxman/linux-sysadmin-interview-questions/README.md

 * What's the relationship between continuous delivery and DevOps?
 * What are the important aspects of a system of continuous integration and deployment?
 * How would you enable network file sharing within AWS that would allow EC2 instances in multiple availability zones to share data?
+* Are you familiar with CI tools?
+Which ones?
+* Describe your experience implementing continuous deployment
+* How do you setup an end-to-end pipeline from dev to deployment? (long answer)
+  * How can Docker help in this case?
+* How frequently have you been deploying?
+  * Have you been able to improve the frequency of deployments?
+If so, how?

 #### [[⬆]](#toc) <a name='fun'>Fun Questions:</a>